-In the passage we are studying today, the One the Father sends is called the Paraklētos in the original Greek language.
-This word describes the Holy Spirit and translates in the New International Version as the Advocate, who will be with us forever.
-The King James Version translated Paraklētos as Comforter.
-The word Comforter has changed significantly since John Wycliffe first used it in the first translation of the Bible from Greek into English.
+In the original Greek language, the One the Father sends is called the Paraklētos.
+This word described the Holy Spirit and was translated in the New International Version as the "Advocate," Who will be with us forever.
+The King James Version translated Paraklētos as "Comforter."
+The word comforter has changed significantly since John Wycliffe initially used it in the first translation of the Bible from Greek into English.
 William Barclay, the commentator, writes:

-The word comes from the Latin fortis which means brave, and a comforter was someone who enabled some dispirited creature to be brave.
-Nowadays comfort has to do almost solely with sorrow; a comforter is someone who sympathizes with us when we are sad.
+The word comes from the Latin fortis, which means brave, and a comforter enabled some dispirited creature to be brave.
+Nowadays, comfort has to do almost solely with sorrow; a comforter sympathizes with us when we are sad.
 Beyond a doubt, the Holy Spirit does that, but to limit His work to that function is sadly to belittle Him.
 We often talk about being able to cope with things.
 That is precisely the work of the Holy Spirit.
-He takes away our inadequacies and enables us to cope with life.
 The Holy Spirit substitutes a defeated life for victorious living.